 In the case of a child with special needs, who has recently turned 18 it can be particularly important to plan for access to information and continuation of care.
 Depending on the ability of your child to make their own decisions, it may be necessary to seek Guardianship.
-See our blog post about specific considerations for special needs children upon turning age eighteen.

 If you are interested in discussing documents that will allow you to guide and assist your college-aged child, call to set an appointment with an experienced estate planning attorney with the Law Offices of Nay & Friedenberg LLC today at (503) 245-0894.